The Hunters become the hunted in the skies over Korea

 The flight leader pushed the control stick forward and to the right, moving the Sabre's throttle forward simultaneously in an attempt to prevent their escape, but it was too late, those two lucky birds just making it across the river as Captain McCormick turned sharply left, flying parallel to the border; he didn't have enough time to lock them in the crosshairs of his gunsight, but his wingmen had managed to chase the other two MiGs further south over North Korean territory, and were now engaged in a desperate attempt to escape back across the border and into the safety of Chinese airspace.

 Captain McCormick quickly turned left again as he flew in the direction of his two wingmen.
 "Batman, T-Rex, you got this?" he radioed.

 "We're on these two like a duck on a junebug," T-Rex responded, "no need for any help."

-"GREAT JOB, GUYS!" the Captain yelled proudly into his mask, as all three Sabres turned south and toward their airbase.
-The ace flight leader could now boast his two wingmen had racked up another kill of their own - it would be a good debriefing, followed by a later celebration at 'MiG Alley' their makeshift pub hurriedly constructed by Navy Seabees.
+"GREAT JOB GUYS!" the Captain yelled proudly into his mask, all three Sabres turning south and toward their airbase.
+The ace flight leader could now boast his two wingmen had racked up another kill of their own -- it would be a good debriefing, followed by a later celebration at 'MiG Alley' their makeshift pub hurriedly constructed by Navy Seabees.